o3de/o3de.org/content/docs/user-guide/settings/gem-loading.md

 ### Explicit Gem activation

 As mentioned in the [Loading gems](#loading-gems) section, the building of Gems is determined by the name of the Gems in the `enabled_gems.cmake` file.
 This file should not be manually modified.
-Instead use the `o3de.py` `enable-gem` and `disable gem` commands or **Project Manager** to add or remove Gems.
+Instead use the `o3de.py` `enable-gem` and `disable-gem` commands or **Project Manager** to add or remove Gems.
 This section explains how to enable and disable a Gem for building, as well as how to turn off autoloading of Gems using the Settings Registry.

 The following example demonstrates using the `o3de.py` Python script commands to add and remove explicit Gem activation for a Gem named "Sponza" in the AutomatedTesting project: